Mezosky/Feature-Extractor-SlowFast/HOWTO100M.md

 02/21/2023 10:34:48 PM Processed 10 videos with the model ResNet,     it took a time of: 0 hour(s), 50 minute(s) and 12 second(s)
 ```

-- In 12 groups of ~8 each
+- V100 CPU decord in 12 groups of ~8 each:
 ```
 02/22/2023 01:17:50 PM Processed 9 videos with the model ResNet,     it took a time of: 0 hour(s), 31 minute(s) and 48 second(s)
 02/22/2023 01:20:04 PM Processed 8 videos with the model ResNet,     it took a time of: 0 hour(s), 33 minute(s) and 35 second(s)